 Exercise normal safety precautions in Estonia.
 Exercise common sense.
-Look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources of information for changes to local travelling conditions.
+Be alert to information on changes to local conditions.

 - There is an ongoing threat of terrorism in Europe.
 Terrorist attacks have occurred in a number of European cities.
 See